 The first consideration of the buyer’s guide to surgical microscopes is what surgical discipline it will used for: neurosurgery, otolaryngology, ophthalmology or spine.
 Some models may be common among several disciplines and others may not.
 Eye surgery is the first one to come to mind.

 The purpose of the surgical microscope is to enhance the surgeon’s view during the operation.
 Items such as focus, magnification and illumination are the usual factors to consider.
-However, there are additional factors: stability, foot print, integration with IGS, positioning, size, plus add ons such as video cameras, recorders, monitors, fluorescent cameras.
+However, there are additional factors to consider: stability, foot print, integration with IGS, positioning, size, plus add-ons such as video cameras, recorders, monitors, fluorescent cameras.
 Let’s start at the beginning for the buyer’s guide to surgical microscopes: the binoculars.

 There are many types of binoculars.
 Fixed position or inclinable.
 With inclinables, a consideration is the degree of angulation you will need (160°, 180°, 200°).
 In addition, the field of view of each ocular is important.
 10X offers a wide FOV while 12x offers a narrower FOV.
 Is the light pathway a set of mirrors or prisms.
 Prisms are much better at transmitting the image, but they are more expensive.
 The other thing is the IPD (inter-pupillary distance adjustment).
 Is it on a adjustable rod with sterilizable knobs or do your have to grab each ocular to adjust.